 Moreover, such typical behaviors, when repeated or in a strange way, can be viewed as irregular.

-Are Bearded Dragon Territorial Or Hierarchical?
+Are Bearded Dragons Territorial or Hierarchical?

-However, the bearded dragon social behavior will start to develop as they grow up far more than 4 months.
+Baby and hatchling ones sometimes do not show hierarchic traits or aggression.
+But their social behavior will start to develop as they grow up for far more than 4 months.

 For example, the biggest or dominant beardie in a social group takes the best basking spots, like the highest one, while others are at the bottom.

-The dominant one may even deprive the subordinate the possibility to absorb UV light if the whole enclosure is not covered, and so on.
+The dominant one may even deprive the subordinate of the possibility to absorb UV light if the whole enclosure is not covered, and so on.

 Since they are solitary, protective, and hierarchical, they are often housed separately, if more than one of them is accessible.

-How To Read Bearded Dragon Body Language?
+How to Read Bearded Dragon Body Language

 1. Waving

-There are two main types: Challenge waving and submissive waving.
+There are two main types: challenge waving and submissive waving.

 One thing is the presence or the recognition of species.